MaxLugosi/weather-api-js/README.md

-# Just a simple implementation of weather api
+# A simple implementation of weather api
 <a href="https://maxlugosi.github.io/weather-api-js/">click</a>